mlchem.ml.feature_selection package

 • logic ({'lower', 'greater'}, optional) – Whether to minimise or maximise the cross-validation score.
 Default is ‘greater’.

-• task_type ({'classfication', 'regression'}, optional) – Type of task.
+• task_type ({'classification', 'regression'}, optional) – Type of task.
 Default is ‘classification’.

 find_best(which: int | None = None) dict